Although I personally loved Trunk Club, they are no longer in business.

 They offer three plans based on the value of the bags: $99 a month, $199 per month, or $279 per month.
 You can swap out your bag monthly.
 View their entire collection!

-If you like switching up your styles every month, a renting service might be the perfect option for you.
+If you like switching up your styles every month, clothing rental might be the perfect option for you.

 Le Tote offers plans starting at $59 per month and lets you choose what styles you want in your box.
 Wear the clothes as much as you want, send them back, or buy them for 50% off the retail price!